 7. Get out of your head and embrace a little mess

 Once the food is out there, you better shoot it quick.
 Waiting around to try and make it perfect, trying to add grease to make it shine a certain way can be a mistake.
 A lot of people get caught up in making “perfect food”, and when they make “perfect food” it looks like hell.
 Food isn’t perfect – it’s a natural, organic substance.
 You really just have to find what’s appetizing to you.
-And if you’re working on a project or a collection like the Bacon book, decide on a style; prop for it, light for it, give yourself parameters to work in, but don’t strive for perfection.
+And if you’re working on a project or a folder like the Bacon book, decide on a style; prop for it, light for it, give yourself parameters to work in, but don’t strive for perfection.
 Perfect looks plastic.
 Let the food be food.

 EJ is the founder of Armstrong Pitts Studios, a Seattle photography studio specializing in commercial food, beverage, food lifestyle, culinary short film and book publishing.
 Her clients include Starbucks, Whole Foods, Darigold and Tyson to name a few.
 With over thirty years of experience, her beautiful food imagery is what she has become well-known for world-wide.
 Brilliant and ballsy, her talent and insight is invaluable to the studio’s philosophy of what true beauty is.
 Visit our website and our blog to learn more.